 HF Markets charges a dormant account fee of $5 per month if you do not log into your account or perform any activity for 6 months.

-Trading Conditions are Okay: They have a variety of account types which number up to five.
-These include Micro, Premium, Zero, PAMM, and HFCopy.
+Trading Conditions are Okay: They have a variety of account types which number up to four.
+These include Pro, Premium, Zero, and Cent.
 They also have a swap-free Islamic Account option.
 HF Markets has negative balance protection, which means you cannot lose more than the money in your trading account even if you suffer a loss.

-HF Markets provides clients with over 1,000 instruments including CFDs on commodities like Gold, CFDs on metals, CFDs on Indices like NASDAQ, etc., and has 53 currency pairs on offer.
+HF Markets provides clients with over 1,000 instruments including CFDs on commodities metals like gold, oil and agriculture, CFDs on Indices like NASDAQ, etc., ETFs, bonds, cryptocurrencies and has 53 currency pairs on offer.